cmusv/pysheetgrader-core/README.md

 There are some known issues for current version of PySheetGrader:

 1. **Use plain text for writing the rubric note.** Excel's notes are capable for rich text and it will hamper the rubric parsing process.
 When writing a new note, it is possible for us to just write plain YAML text - but copy and pasting from a rubric to another might end up copying the formatting information too.
 It is recommended to copy the original rubric note to a plain text editor (e.g., Sublime Text or VSCode), then re-copy the rubric to a new note.
 Hakan's notes/tips: (A) To copy rubrics, copy the cell and use Edit > Paste Special > Comments, which copies the cell note as well as comments.
 (B) If you add a rubric with Right-Click > New Note, the author, if defined, is by default typset in bold (rich text), so make sure to delete this rich-text part otherwise rubric doesn't work.
 Deleting the author simply by backspacing here doesn't work: the whole rubric is then typset in bold!
-2. **Inability to parse other sheet references.** Currently, PySheetGrader can only parse a formula that refers the cells within the same sheet.
+2. **Inability to parse another sheet's references.** Currently, PySheetGrader can only parse a formula that refers the cells within the same sheet.
 It might break if it parses a cell that refers another sheet.
 To implement this function, we might to find the proper representation of another sheet in a formula.
 Please update the `parse_formula()` method in `formula_parser.py` when it is ready to be updated.
-3. **Limited support for running Excel formulas.** By default, PySheetGrader will be able to do naive unknown formula comparison using Sympy, but there are cases where we need to rely on unit tests.
+4. **Limited support for running Excel formulas.** By default, PySheetGrader will be able to do naive unknown formula comparison using Sympy, but there are cases where we may need to rely on unit tests.
 To do so, we need to add custom implementation of Excel formulas through the `get_excel_formula_lambdas()` method inside the `pysheetgrader/custom_excel_formula.py`.
 The file provides currently-implemented sample methods and references to do so.
-4. **Excel built-in functions with a "." in their names (e.g., "T.INV") are not working.** Sounds like and easy fix.
+5. **Excel built-in functions with a "." in their names (e.g., "T.INV") are not working.** Note: Sounds like and easy fix.

 ## Possible improvements